viccuad/recipes/paella.md

 Add cut boiled eggs on top for decoration.

-Serve each portion sprinkled by a lemon lemon clove and/or a side spoon of ali-oli (shredded garlic and mayonnaise).
+Serve each portion sprinkled with a lemon clove and/or a side spoon of ali-oli (shredded garlic and mayonnaise).